 Take stock and begin to plan.

-Review the material you were planning to cover for the rest of the term.
+Review the material you plan to cover over the course of the term.
 Think deliberately about how/where in the course you were planning to cover it.
 If you are able to identify key learning objectives for each session—whether lecture, section, or lab—it will make it easier to think about how to best achieve them remotely.
 Some concepts might best be explained through a live, interactive lecture, just as you would were you still teaching face-to-face.
 But perhaps other portions of your class don't actually require students to be in the same (virtual) place at the same time.

 - If you need library materials digitized, request them now.